asmyczek/popcorn/README.markdown

 	    u('admin'); // Will return for example 'admin-385' or 'admin-712', etc.
 </core></pre>

-`chain()` takes a generator and a function as argument.
-It executes the generator and passes the result to the function that always has to return another generator as result. `chain()` itself is a generator that can be evaluated or passed to another generator.
+`chain()` takes the random generator and a function as argument.
+It executes the generator and passes the result to the function that returns a new generator as result. `chain()` always has to return another generator.
+This way it can be evaluated or chained again to build new generators.

-The previous example seams to be quite useful already.
-It can be extracted into a separate library and used with any other generator, for example:
+The previous example seems to be quite useful already.
+We can extract it into a separate library and used with any other generator, for example:

 <pre><core>
 	var randomUser = chain(random().int(), function(i) { return append('-' + i); });
-	repeat(10, randomUser)('user'); // Generates 10 random user names.
+	repeat(10, randomUser)('user'); // Generates 10 random user names `user-xyz`.
 </core></pre>

 It is possible to define generators not only on root attributes of an object